TolleyLikesRice/ChatBot/README.md

 Back on the website click 'Generate OAuth2 Url'
 From the list tick the administrator box
-Click copy then paste in the join link box of settings.json
+Click copy then paste in the join link box of settings.json Also paste the link into your browser, this wil invite the bot to your server.
+Your bot will appear offline, don't worry this is normal.
+In the discord app, open your user settings then select appearance and turn on developer mode.
+Close settings.
+Next to the chat there is a list of names, right click yours and click 'Copy ID' Paste this in the owner id section of settings.json Fill

 Now run ```pm2 start app.js --name ChatBot```
 To automaticly run on start up do ```pm2 startup``` follow the on screen instuctions then run ```pm2 save```